tvaughn905/Project-1/README.md

 # Discovering the Best Places to Retire

-Pulling data from the "World Happiness Report" from "kaggle", we will pull the top 5 countries to consider retiring to based on happiness levels considering six factors – economic production, social support, life expectancy, freedom, absence of corruption, and generosity.
-This project also considers pre-pandimc and post to output a forecast of the top 5 countries that retained their happiness ranks through one of the most difficult historic times.
+Pulling data from the "World Happiness Report" and "kaggle", we will pull the top 5 countries to consider retiring to based on happiness levels considering six factors – economic production, social support, life expectancy, freedom, absence of corruption, and generosity.
+This project also considers pre and post-pandemic to output a forecast of the top 5 countries that retained their happiness ranks through one of the most difficult historic times.

 ## Acknowledgements